 Public-private partnerships will be necessary to transform this tired former industrial area into a vibrant living, arts and crafts center.
-The Lace Factory renovation has had a positive effect on Cornell Street (see artist rendering page 68).
-However, this project could have a greater impact if the City implemented a complete street initiative along Cornell Street to facilitate pedestrian movements between The Lace Factory and The Shirt Factory, for example.
+The revitalization of the Lace Factory will have a positive effect on this one site along Cornell Street.
+However, this project could have an even greater impact if the City implemented a complete street initiative along Cornell Street to facilitate pedestrian movements between The Lace Factory and The Shirt Factory, for example.